nadavmatalon/battleships_web/README.md

 * 3 x __Destroyers__        (each covering 2 squares)
 * 4 x __Submarines__        (each covering 1 square)

+Ships must be placed either in a vetical or horizontal position.

-(on-screen instructions are given on how to place ships on the board)
+(additional on-screen instructions are given regarding placement of ships on the board)

 After the boards are set, the players take turns  attacking a single coordinate (square) on the other player's board in each turn, so as